bhdouglass/clickable/docs/commands.rst

 ``clickable --desktop``
 -----------------------

-Compile and run the app onthe desktop.
+Compile and run the app on the desktop.

 ``clickable init``
 ------------------